-- Device Name.
-This section displays the satellite model, name, and IP address. - IP Address.
-This section displays the satellite IP address.
-The satellite's IP address can change because the router assigns an IP address to each satellite when it joins the network. - MAC Address.
-This section displays the satellite MAC address.
-The unique MAC address for each satellite does not change. - Connection Type.
-This section displays how the satellite is connected to the Orbi network through a wired Ethernet connection or 2G or 5G WiFi connection. - Connected Orbi.
-This section displays the Orbi router or satellite that the satellite is connected to.
-The Orbi router's or satellite's MAC address also displays. - Backhaul Status.
-This section displays the backhaul connection status between the satellite and router or another satellite. - 5.
+- Device Name: This section displays the satellite model, name, and IP address. - IP Address: This section displays the satellite IP address.
+The satellite's IP address can change because the router assigns an IP address to each satellite when it joins the network. - MAC Address: This section displays the satellite MAC address.
+The unique MAC address for each satellite does not change.

+- Connection Type: This section displays how the satellite is connected to the Orbi network through a wired Ethernet connection or a 2.4 GHz, 5 GHz, or a 6 GHz WiFi connection. - Connected Orbi: This section displays the Orbi router or satellite that the satellite is connected to.
+The Orbi router's or satellite's MAC address also displays. - Backhaul Status: This section displays the backhaul connection status between the satellite and router or another satellite. - 5.
 To update this page, click the Refresh button.